mahadnav/VNA-FMR-Model-Fitting/README.md

 The notebook concludes with a linear fitting analysis, including linear regression, plotting, and displaying regression results.
 Gilbert damping constant (alpha parameter) is calculated based on the obtained slope, providing additional insights into the material under test.

+### FWHM (Full Width Half Maximum)

+The FWHM function is applied to analyze the Full Width Half Maximum of the spectrum at specific frequencies.
+This provides information about the width of resonance peaks.

+### Lorentzian Fitting

+The Lorentzian fitting function is utilized to fit Lorentzian profiles to the experimental data.
+This analysis helps in understanding the shape of resonance peaks and extracting relevant parameters.

 ## Credits